Connect with Us: Call Us Today: 1-800-807-8030

 Over the years, I’ve had hundreds of conversations with people who want to learn how they can become a trainer.

-The first question I ask them is ‘do you have any experience training someone one-on-one?’
+The first question I ask them is ‘Do you have any experience training someone one-on-one?’
 Their immediate response is usually “no.” What I have found, is if you ask the right follow-up questions, most people actually have done some training.
 It might be at their church or synagogue, serving as a soccer coach, but they have trained.

 What I have observed is that people who want to become corporate trainers usually have several key characteristics in common.
 They have good communication skills; interpersonal skills and are genuinely interested in helping someone accomplish a goal.
 It’s not surprising if in high school they worked on the school newspaper, were on the team lead for cohort projects, did volunteer work, and often took the lead in project refinement.

 Others started their careers as reporters.
 They are good at asking questions and most importantly they know how to listen.
-But the one criteria that I look for is their motivation.
+But the one criterion that I look for is their motivation.
 If people don’t enjoy seeing others improve chances are this is not the right field for them.

-What I encourage people to do is to create a list that captures past experiences which are applicable to the field.
+What I encourage people to do is to create a list that captures past experiences that are applicable to the field.
 The key is to demonstrate to others and to themselves that they have the basic skills that corporate trainers need.
 Maybe they are a member of Toast Masters.
 Or they write a blog.
 Or they facilitate meetings.
 All these experiences matter.

 5 more important steps people should take when starting a career as a corporate trainer: